 The National Tour Association recommends that tour operators include an Assumption of Risk and a Liability Release portion of their form:

 While it provides these recommendations, the NTA notes that all tour businesses should have their own legal counsel craft and review their legal documentation and forms.

 Many tour companies use third-party contractors to provide their guests with a particular excursion.
 If that is the case for your company, contact the third-party supplier about their own liability release forms.
 You may be able to use their form for your guests.

-If you do intend to use the same form as the third party supplier, make sure that all business parties are aware that the forms are being used by your customers.
-Have legal counsel from both your company and the third party contractor review the form and decide if it is the best choice for your business.
+In the event that you and the third-party supplier intend to use the same forms, ensure that all parties are aware that your customers will use the forms.
+Have legal counsel from both your company and the third-party contractor review the form and decide if it is the best choice for your business.

-Some trade associations will provide members with liability release form waivers that can be used by members in their businesses.
+Some trade associations will provide their members with liability release form waivers.

-The form that is provided by PADI addresses several different issues throughout it:
+The waiver that is provided by PADI addresses several different issues throughout the form:

-Knowing that the form you use is a standard set by your industry association will give you (and your customers) more confidence that you haven’t left anything out.
+Having your industry association set the standards of the waiver will give you (and your customers) greater confidence that nothing has been left out.